 Shiplap Dreams in Small Spaces

 Use it with soft white paint and light wood details to keep things fresh and open.
-It’s a simple RV decor trick that gives off major fixer-upper vibes without the weight or problem of real lumber.
+It’s a simple RV decor trick that gives off major fixer-upper vibes without the weight or problems of real lumber.

 Boho Meets Farmhouse: A Camper Interior Style That Feels Like You